-Printing Tips: This activity worksheet will be more
+- Print template: This activity worksheet is more

-effective when printed on stiff paper or card stock.
+effective and durable printed on stiff paper or card stock.
 To

 add interest, print on pastel colors.

-2. Game 1 - Trace and Say the Letter - Assemble the Flash
+- Game 1: Trace and Say the Letter - Assemble the flash

 glue.
 One side of the card will show the tracer and the other